-Hailing from the head table of the embassy, the new chef at the Berceau des Sens, Cédric Bourassin, has acquired a unique experience which he shares with our students and customers in our gourmet restaurant.
+Hailing from the head table of the embassy, the chef at the Berceau des Sens, Cédric Bourassin, has acquired a unique experience which he shares with our students and customers in our gourmet restaurant.

 Today we’re sharing one of his recipes publishes on the Gault & Millau website:

 ¼ bunch of parsley

 250g razor clam juice reduced and developed

 100g of cream 35% liquid

 15 small onions stems